RedjetIsRaging/Mystiquest_JavaEdition/README.md

-# Mystiquest_JavaEdition
+# Mystidungeon
-This is a project that followed Ryi Snow's 2D game development tutorial.
+This is a basic game that is played through the console.
+It is a base and will be updated to use buttons and a GUI.